Mustapha0287/Explainable-ML-Self-Reported-Depression-Tennessee-Adults-Evidence-from-the-2023-BRFSS/README.md

-**Integrating Explainable Machine Learning to Predict and Interpret Self-Reported Depression among Adults in Tennessee, United States**
+**Integrating Epidemiologic Modeling and Explainable Machine Learning to Predict and Identify Factors Associated with Self-Reported Depression among Adults in Tennessee, United States**

 **Project Overview**
 This repository contains all analytic code used in the study *“Integrating Explainable Machine Learning to Predict and Interpret Factors Associated with Self-Reported Depression among Adults in Tennessee, United States”.* The materials are provided to ensure full transparency, reproducibility, and methodological clarity.